mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

 Now, let's see how can we program the bot.

-The **python-telegram-bot** package consists in a wrapper around Telegram APIs.
+The **python-telegram-bot** package consists of a wrapper around Telegram APIs.
 The Telegram APIs are exposed via the `telegram.Bot` class.
-However, on top of this class they have buit the `telegram.ext` module, that will make your work a lot easier, allowing you to create a bot in minutes.
+However, on top of this class, they have built the `telegram.ext` module, which will make your work a lot easier, allowing you to create a bot in minutes.

 The `telegram.ext` module contains a lot of classes, but the most important two are `telegram.ext.Updater` and `telegram.ext.Dispatcher`.
-The `Updater` class is responsible of fetching new updates from Telegram, and passing them to the `Dispatcher` class, that will handle them through a `Handler` class.
+The `Updater` class is responsible for fetching new updates from Telegram and passing them to the `Dispatcher` class, which will handle them through a `Handler` class.

 So let's start coding!